skrey/yellow-extensions/command/README.md

 ## How to run a command?

 Datenstrom Yellow offers commands that you run from within the installation folder.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show a list of the available commands.
+You can create a static website from the command line.
+[Learn more](https://developers.datenstrom.se/help/server-configuration#static-website).

 The following commands are available: